everest-engineering/lhotse/README.md

 `PersistableOrganization`.
 To put it simply in the event sourcing context, it can be just considered as the projection.

 The entity permission check is specified within the security annotation and takes the form of `hasPermission(#entityId, 'EntityClassName', 'permissionType')`.
 This expression is evaluated by `EntityPermissionEvaluator`, which in turn delegates to corresponding permission check methods of an entity, where customized permission requirements can be implemented.
 This workflow is made possible by: a) having all entity classes implementing the `Identifiable` interface and b) having a `ReadService` for each `Identifable` entity.
 The `Identifiable` interface provides default _reject all_ permission checks which can be overridden by implementing entities.
 The `ReadService` provides a way to load an entity by its simple class name.
-To help managing increasing number of `ReadService`, the starter kit provides a `ReadServiceProvider` bean which collects all `ReadService` beans during start of the application context.
+To help manage increasing number of `ReadService`, the starter kit provides a `ReadServiceProvider` bean which collects all `ReadService` beans during start of the application context.

 When adding new controllers and security configurations, it is important to refer to existing patterns and ensure consistency.
 This also applies to tests where fixtures are provided to support the necessary _automagic_ behaviours.

-#### Custom method security expression handlers

-We have introduced the `hasCustomRole` and `memberOfOrg` custom expression handlers to evaluate app related roles.
-Roles like `ORG_USER` and `ORG_ADMIN` which are configured in app side can't be evaluated using obvious and default expression handlers like `hasRole` and `hasAnyRole`, `hasAuthority` and `hasAnyAuthority` etc,.
-The reason for this is, an app related roles are stored as attributes in the keycloak user object.
-User attributes are simply an extra claims stored in a keycloak authentication token for later authorization purpose.
-These were injected by intercepting requests at runtime.

-We can make any user as a superuser by assigning the `ADMIN` role from keycloak console.
-Since it is a keycloak specific role, it can only be evaluated by the default expression handlers.
-This is the reason we have both `hasRole` and `hasCustomRole` expression handlers.

-`hasRole` to evaluate roles configured in keycloak.

-`hasCustomRole` to evaluate roles configured in app.

 ## File support

 The [storage](https://github.com/everest-engineering/lhotse-storage) module implements two file stores: one is referred to as _permanent_, the other as the _ephemeral_ store.
 The permanent file store is for storing critical files that, such as user uploads, cannot be recovered.
 The ephemeral store is for non-critical files that can be regenerated by the system either dynamically or via an event replay.

 Our file store implementation automatically deduplicates files.
 Storing a file whose contents matches a previous file will return a (new) file identifier mapping to the original.
 The most recently stored file will then be silently removed.

 File stores need backing service such as a blob store or filesystem.
 This starter kit supports an in-memory filestore, [Mongo GridFS](https://docs.mongodb.com/manual/core/gridfs/) and [AWS S3](https://aws.amazon.com/s3/).

 ### Configuring the In-Memory Filestore

 The in-memory filestore backend is intended only for development and testing.
 This filestore is not distributed so will not work well when running multiple instances of the application in HA mode.
 A locally hosted or AWS hosted S3 compatible filestore is a better bet in this instance.

 ```
 application.filestore.backend=inMemory